 That may begin to change, even though the Trump Administration has proposed to nix the US automobile mileage efficiency standards put in place by the Obama Administration.

-This article was first published in the April 2017 issue of EEnergy Informer, the international energy newsletter published by Fereidoon Sionshansi of Menlo Energy Economics in the US, and is republished here with permission.
+This article was first published in the April 2017 issue of EEnergy Informer, the international energy newsletter published by Fereidoon Sioshansi of Menlo Energy Economics in the US, and is republished here with permission.
 To get a subscription to this newsletter, click here.
 Redburn Report available upon request.

-In June a new book will come out, edited by Sionshansi, and published by Elsevier, “Innovation and Disruption at the Grid’s Edge.”
+In June a new book will come out, edited by Sioshansi, and published by Elsevier, “Innovation and Disruption at the Grid’s Edge.”
 It contains articles written by many well-known energy experts from Europe, the US and Australia, on the fundamental transformation taking place in the utility industry.

 See here for more information.